Girolamo Prigione: Early years

-Mexico years
+In Mexico

 Pope Paul named him Apostolic Delegate to Mexico on 7 February 1978.
 Prigione played an important role in giving the Mexican episcopate a more conservative profile in line with Pope John Paul II's repression of liberation theology and reassertion of papal primacy.
-When Archbishop of Chihuahua Adalberto Almeida y Merino denounced electoral fraud in the 1986 gubernatorial elections, he announced the closing of churches in the diocese on July 20.
+When the former Archbishop of Chihuahua, Adalberto Almeida y Merino denounced electoral fraud in the 1986 gubernatorial elections, he announced the closing of churches in the diocese on July 20.
 Prigione moved to avert a replay of the Church-State conflict of the late 1920s.

 When Prigione arrived in Mexico the Holy See and the Mexican government did not have diplomatic relations and the Church functioned in the country only because the government chose not to enforce much of its anti-religious law.
 Prigione was a key player in the change in attitude and policy of the Mexican government toward the Catholic Church.
 He was engaged in secret talks with the government in the month before the inauguration of President Carlos Salinas de Gortari in December 1988.
 The Holy See and Mexico established diplomatic relations in September 1992 after lengthy negotiations and major changes to the stringent anti-clerical provisions of the Mexican Constitution of 1917 in December 1991.
 During his visit to Mexico in May 1990 Pope John Paul had announced an upgrade of Prigione's status from apostolic delegate to permanent special envoy.
 He made Prigione Apostolic Nuncio to Mexico on 12 October 1992.

 In December 1993 and January 1994, Prigione secretly met with two drug traffickers the government had identified as culpable in the assassination of Cardinal Juan Jesus Posadas Ocampo in May 1993.
 He said he had not heard their confessions but that "As I am accustomed to do with people, I received them in private and listened to them ...
 I am obliged to keep secret that which people confide in me in private."
 His actions fueled tensions with the government as some Catholic priests were being accused of supporting a rebel movement.
 He was sharply criticized by both political and church officials.
 The next year, when Bishop Samuel Ruiz Garcia of San Cristobal was accused of supporting the rebels, Mexico's bishops divided into opposing camps, some seeing the charge as scapegoating and the others, led by Prigione, distancing themselves and the Church from Ruiz.